WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

     The last option is the only possible way to dynamically switch tools in the real world anyway.

 Tools can also be uncoupled from a robot, which will detach the tool and fix it in its current position.

+..
+TODO:: Add talk about how the coupling is achieved using a constraint

 ***************
 Moving the tool